-Academic excellence: normally a minimum A- average, equivalent to or greater than a 3.67 GPA.
+Academic excellence: Normally a minimum A- average, equivalent to or greater than a 3.67 GPA.

-Academic proficiency: normally a B- average, equivalent to or greater than a 2.67 GPA.
+Academic proficiency: Normally a B- average, equivalent to or greater than a 2.67 GPA.

-Academic year: the academic year at UNBC runs from September 1 until August 31 the following year.
+Academic year: The academic year at UNBC runs from September 1 until August 31 the following year.

 Alumni: Students who have graduated from a school, college, or university.

-Arts: studies in two fundamental areas of human knowledge: humanities and social sciences: are called Arts.
+Arts: Studies in two fundamental areas of human knowledge: humanities and social sciences: are called Arts.

-Asynchronous Learning: Courses that enable students access to the same course material at different times.
+Asynchronous learning: Courses that enable students access to the same course material at different times.

-Award: an award may be a fellowship, scholarship, bursary, prize, or other monetary or non-monetary recognition assigned to a student.
+Award: An award may be a fellowship, scholarship, bursary, prize, or other monetary or non-monetary recognition assigned to a student.

-Audit: an official category by which a student is allowed to register in a credit course and attend lectures but may not be required to write the final examination and does not receive a grade or credit.
+Audit: An official category by which a student is allowed to register in a credit course and attend lectures but may not be required to write the final examination and does not receive a grade or credit.

-BA, BComm, BEd, BSc, MA, MSc, MEd, MSW, PhD: the most common abbreviations for degrees.
+BA, BComm, BEd, BSc, MA, MSc, MEd, MSW, PhD: The most common abbreviations for degrees.
 In turn, they are: Bachelor of Arts, Bachelor of Commerce, Bachelor of Education, Bachelor of Science, Master of Arts, Master of Science, Master of Education, Master of Social Work, and Doctor of Philosophy.

 Breadth requirement: In addition to a bachelor degree's major requirements and elective credit requirements, UNBC degrees also require that students gain some breadth of knowledge outside of their chosen discipline.
-Between their degree and elective requirements, students must take a course from each of the Arts & Humanities, Physical Sciences, Natural Sciences, and Social Sciences.
+Between their degree and elective requirements, students must take a course from each of the Arts and Humanities, Physical Sciences, Natural Sciences, and Social Sciences.
 Some Majors have incorporated academic breadth into their requirements, and no extra coursework is needed to complete Breadth.